mhigu/AutonomousFlyingCar/projects/FCND-Controls-CPP/README.md

 ![trajectories](images/trj.jpg)

-This is not so good trajectory so I'll get back to improve performance when I get free time.
+This is not so good trajectory especially in z axis, so I'll get back to improve performance when I get free time.